Naman1997/simple-fcos-cluster/README.md

 I've installed `haproxy` on my Raspberry Pi.
 You can choose to do the same in a LXC container or a VM.

 You need to have passwordless SSH access to a user (from the Client node) in this node which has the permissions to modify the file `/etc/haproxy/haproxy.cfg` and permissions to run `sudo systemctl restart haproxy`.
-An example is covered in this [doc]()
+An example is covered in this [doc](https://github.com/Naman1997/simple-fcos-cluster/blob/main/docs/HA_Proxy.md).

 ### Create the terraform.tfvars file

-The variables needed to configure this script are documented in this [doc]()
+The variables needed to configure this script are documented in this [doc](https://github.com/Naman1997/simple-fcos-cluster/blob/main/docs/Variables.md).

 ```
 cp terraform.tfvars.example terraform.tfvars